sbryngelson/academic-website-template/_pages/research.md

  <h4>Therapy design via adjoint-based optimization</h4>
 Designing medical therapies requires efficient optimization algorithms.
 Current methods fail to account for the _material interfaces_ or _shock waves_ that occur during treatments like lithotripsy and histotripsy.
-I developed an adjoint-based technique for navigating these complications and computes the gradient-based information required for such <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-xpacc18.pdf" target="_blank">optimization and sensitivity analysis</a>.
+I created an adjoint-based technique for navigating these complications and computes the gradient-based information required for such <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-xpacc18.pdf" target="_blank">optimization and sensitivity analysis</a>.
 Coupling with <a href="{{ site.url }}{{ site.baseurl }}/software/" target="_blank">PlasCom2</a> provides a full optimization framework for medical therapies and devices.
 </div>
 <div class="col-md-3 col-sm-12" style="background-color:transparent" >